Secretchronicles/main-website/content/en/news/2014-09-13-new-server-and-website.md

 After long discussions on IRC and the old SMC forums, we have finally decided to declare this project an official _fork_ of the [Secretmaryo Chronicles project][1].
-From this day on, we are no longer a continuation of that project, but rather a project of our own, with our own goals, and, hopefully, our own new name.
+From this day on, we are no longer a simple continuation of that project, but rather a project of our own, with our own goals, and, hopefully, our own new name.
 This website currently does mention _Secret M. Chronicles_ as the name of the